 Credits: 3 Prepares students to be a better programmer using the C programming language.
 C is a mid-level language whose economy of expression and data manipulation features allows a programmer to deal with the computer at a low level.
 The goal is to learn skills that are usable in many languages and understand what is

 Credits: 3 Introduces the Java programming language and covers basic graphics, events/procedures, user interface, and libraries.
 Enables the student to write and execute a variety of Java programs.
 Incorporates Java Applets into HTML.

-Teaches the use of tools for Web page design and development.
+Credits: 3 Teaches the use of tools for Web page design and development.
 These tools are designed to make the creation of Web pages easy and consistent.
 With the use of editing tools, students will be able to build Web pages making use of forms, tables, frames, templates, Cascading Style Sheets (CSS), and layers.
-The student will
+The

 Credits: 3 Examines theories of cognitive development as a framework for conceptualizing the way young children acquire scientific and mathematical skills, concepts, and abilities.
 Enables students to research and develop appropriate individual and group scientific/mathematical activities for young children.

 Credits: 2 Prepares students to plan and implement a comprehensive and developmentally appropriate art program for young children.
 Investigates the development of self-taught art techniques in young children.